 As is known to everyone, Qin Shihuang Mausoleum is the tomb of Emperor Qin Shihuang, the founder of the first feudal dynasty in Chinese history.

 Terracotta Warriors pits is the accompanying pits of the mausoleum.
 The scale of these accompanying pits is acknowledged as the number 1 in Chinese history.
-As the 8th world wonder, Terracotta Warriors attracts millions of tourists each year.
+At present there are 8000+ terracotta figures excavated, but experts believe there are still may more buried underground.
+As the 8th world wonder, Terracotta Warriors attracts millions of tourists each year with .
 And Terracotta Warriors is the top reason for most of international tourists’ Xian tour.

 Although each terracotta figure’s face is different from other’s, most of Terracotta figures wear the stern faces.
 If you have done the Terracotta Warriors tour before, have you noticed there is a common physiological feature shared by all the terracotta figures?
 They all have single-edge eyelid.
 What’s the reason?